Why the anti-nodal quasiparticle dispersion is so flat in the superconducting cuprates?

-The $B_{1g}$ oxygen bond buckling phonon mode and the $(\pi,\pi)$ spin resonance mode are the two most extensively discussed candidates for the Boson mode.
-In the electron-Boson coupling picture, the coherent peak is interpreted as the usual d-wave Bogliubov quasiparticle, while the hump is interpreted as the scattered quasiparticle shifted in energy by the Boson mode.
+The $B_{1g}$ oxygen buckling phonon mode and the $(\pi,\pi)$ spin resonance mode are the two most extensively discussed candidates for the Bosonic mode.
+In the electron-Boson coupling picture, the coherent peak is interpreted as the usual Bogoliubov quasiparticle in a d-wave BCS superconductor, while the hump is interpreted as the scattered quasiparticle shifted in energy by the Bosonic mode.
 While such a picture does receive some experimental support, a fully consistent understanding on the origin of the peak-dip-hump phenomena is missing.
-In particular, it is not understood \textit{why the anti-nodal quasiparticle dispersion is so flat}, a behavior that is totally unexpected for the Bogliubov quasiparticle in a d-wave BCS superconductor.
+In particular, it is not understood \textit{why the anti-nodal quasiparticle dispersion is so flat}, a behavior that is totally unexpected for the Bogoliubov quasiparticle in a d-wave BCS superconductor\cite{ARPES2,ARPES3,ARPES4,ARPES5,ARPES6,ARPES8}.
 Another strange thing about the quasiparticle peak is that it stays sharp even when the momentum is away from the underlying Fermi surface.
-In fact, the quasiparticle dissipation seems to be suppressed in the whole anti-nodal region\cite{Hashimoto}.
+In fact, the quasiparticle dissipation rate seems to be suppressed in the whole anti-nodal region\cite{Hashimoto}.

 Here we present an alternative interpretation of the peak-dip-hump structure in the framework of the spin-Fermion model.
 In our theory, the coherent quasiparticle peak appear as a new pole in the electron Green's function.
-It is generated by the strong self-energy correction from the electron scattering by the diffusive spin fluctuation in the system, rather than a particular mode.
-The dispersion of the new pole becomes flat in the anti-nodal region as a result of a level repulsion effect, which maximizes at the anti-nodal point.
-The same effect also push the pole to lower binding energy, resulting in suppressed quasiparticle dissipation in the whole anti-nodal region.
+It is generated by the strong coupling of the electron with the diffusive spin fluctuation in the system around $\mathbf{Q}=(\pi,\pi)$, rather than with a particular Bosonic mode.
+The dispersion of the new pole becomes flat in the anti-nodal region as a result of a level repulsion effect related to the normal self-energy correction from such a coupling.
+The same level repulsion effect also pushes the quasiparticle peak to lower binding energy, resulting in a suppressed quasiparticle dissipation rate in the whole anti-nodal region.

+The antiferromagnetic spin fluctuation is widely believed to be the major pairing glue in the high-$T_{c}$ cupartes.
+The persistence of the antiferromagnetic spin fluctuation deep in the paramagnetic phase of the doped cuprates has been confirmed by extensive NMR and neutron scattering studies in the early days of high-$T_{c}$ study\cite{MMP,Zha,Lee}.
+More recently, RIXS measurements find that the high energy spin-wave-like fluctuation is robust against doping even in the overdoped regime\cite{RIXS1,RIXS2,RIXS3,RIXS4,RIXS5,RIXS6}, with its dispersion and spectral intensity only weakly dependent on doping.